sahilbishnoi26/teradata-mcp-server/docs/developer_guide/DEVELOPER_GUIDE.md

 - ensure that the tool names correspond to the tool naming convention

 2. New tool libraries - this approach requires changes to the server code, as defined below.
-- grouping name should start with  and be up to 4 characters that describes the function
+- grouping name should start with up to 4 characters that describes the module function
 - Template code can be found in:
 [src/teradata_mcp_server/tools/tmpl](./src/teradata_mcp_server/tools/tmpl) - this will contain template tool set:
 - __init__.py - will contain library imports